$

 • Avea.

 Sim cards can be purchased at large supermarkets, specialized stores, and post offices.
-Their cost is in the range of 20-50 TRY.
+Their cost starts from 40 TRY.

 Turkish cities are equipped with payphones.
 The cost of out-of-town calls is quite expensive.
 Telephone booths accept phone cards with a face value of 30, 60, 120 units, or you can pay with a bank card.